 3. All in the Timing.
 Get all your Scouting dates on your family calendar and fix any conflicts.
 Nothing’s worse than having to cancel a den meeting on your wedding anniversary (except not canceling a den meeting on your wedding anniversary).

 4. Training Basics.
 Every Scout deserves a trained leader, and every leader deserves to be trained.
 The basic-training sequence has four phases: Fast Start, Youth Protection (the required child-abuse prevention and detection course), This Is Scouting (an overview of the Scouting program), and position-specific training.
-Learn more, including which courses are available online, at bit.ly/BSAtraining.
+Learn more about these courses at my.scouting.org.
 Remember, you must complete Youth Protection training before you can register as a leader.

-5. You are Here.
+5. You Are Here.
 As a volunteer, you can earn all sorts of awards, most of which are represented by those knots you see on veteran leaders’ uniforms.
 Find out which awards are available for your position and start tracking your progress.
-Learn about all the knots by visiting bit.ly/knowyourknots.
+Learn about all the knots at this link.

 6. Know Then Sew.
 When you’re properly uniformed, you set an example for your Scouts and have a place to display the awards you receive (patches aren’t just for the boys).
 Yes, uniforms can be expensive, but many packs, troops, and crews have closets of “experienced” uniforms that you may use.
 Before you start sewing on patches, grab a uniform inspection sheet from bit.ly/uniforminspection and get things in the right place the first time.
 Don’t like to sew?
 Try Badge Magic (bit.ly/badgemagickit).